 As an SSS member, you probably already know your social security (SS) number since it’s required for transactions with the SSS and other government agencies, as well as for employment and business.
 But when it comes to your CRN, this is where things might become a little bit tricky.

 The issue is that not all SSS members have a CRN.
-Only those with a Universal Multi-Purpose ID (UMID) card have a CRN.
+Only those with a Unified Multi-Purpose ID (UMID) card have a CRN.
 So if you are an SSS member but you have not yet applied for a UMID (or gotten one), most likely you don’t have a CRN.

 The UMID is a national identification document that was first issued in 2010.
 It supplanted the old SSS ID that had the SS number printed on it.
 If you don’t have a UMID, don’t worry because you can easily apply for one at the nearest SSS branch.

 Table of Contents